MicrosoftDocs/power-automate-docs/articles/all-assigned-must-approve.md

 ---
-title: Create an approval flow that requires everyone to approve(Video) | Microsoft Docs
+title: Create an approval flow that requires everyone to approve(contains video) | Microsoft Docs
 description: Create an approval flow that requires everyone to approve or one person to reject a request.
 services: ''
 suite: flow